kenzasam/fungalmicrofluidics/Experimental/ExperimentalNotebook.md

 use tubing of Sam to fit yellow tubing inside and make bridge.
 Surprisingly worked.
 Droplet collection chip = incubation chamber chip.
 Not ideal... drops just fly past.
 What else??

-Drops came in with too many resorui=fin positive.
-How can I control the ratio of Reso+ vs H2O
+Drops came in with too many resoruifin positive.
+How can I control the ratio of Reso+ vs H2O??

 ## To Do
-- [] GUI splash screen
+- [x] GUI splash screen
-- [] add time interval for sorting into GUI/
+- [ ] add time interval for sorting into GUI/
-- [] Know whether spec is on, from Ardubridge, npt GUI....
+- [ ] Know whether spec is on, from Ardubridge, npt GUI....

 # March, 9 2021